 EVERYDAY PEOPLE DIE FROM EASILY PREVENTABLE DISEASES.A relatively simple operation is often all that is needed to save or dramatically improve a life.
 Help us continue to bring life-saving health services to Bangladesh’s marginalised men, women and children.

 A world where people, especially the hard to reach and unaddressed, will have equal opportunity to live with dignity and hope.

-To strengthen marginalised communities and empower people to reach their full potential by an integrated needs based development approach.
+To strengthen marginalised communities and empower people to reach their full potential through a sustainable, integrated development approach.

 Our core values

 2016 – Aga Khan Award for ArchitectureIn recognition of the uniquely designed Friendship training center by Architect Kashef Mahboob Chowdhury.